 Sexual Orientation Discrimination: West Hollywood Employee Rights

-Standing up to unfair treatment at work because of your sexual orientation is never easy, especially when you expected strong protections in California.
+Standing up to unfair treatment at work because of your sexual orientation can be challenging.
+California provides robust legal protections under the Fair Employment and Housing Act (FEHA), which prohibits discrimination and harassment based on sexual orientation.
 For many employees in West Hollywood, even the clear safeguards under the Fair Employment and Housing Act (FEHA) have not eliminated bias or harassment on the job.
 This guide breaks down how the law defines sexual orientation discrimination, what actions are illegal, and how you can protect your rights and seek justice.

 Table of Contents